 The statute of limitations in a car wreck case is a critically important deadline.
 If you do not have your claim fully resolved or a lawsuit on file before the deadline passes, or the statute of limitations expires, you will be barred from recovery.

 An experienced Bloomington car accident attorney can help you determine exactly what deadlines apply to your case and can help you get a lawsuit on file before the statute runs.
 If you or a loved one have been injured in a car wreck, it is wise to speak to an injury attorney as soon as possible.

 How Can I Be Sure I Won’t Miss the Filing Deadline in Bloomington?

 If you have been involved in an accident that was not your fault that left you with injuries and other financial losses, speak to a skilled personal injury lawyer as soon as possible to ensure you don’t miss any important deadlines for filing your claim.
-A Bloomington lawyer with car crash experience can explain the statute of limitations in personal injury claims like your car crash case and can take steps to make sure you don’t miss an important deadline and lose your right to recovery.
+A Bloomington lawyer with auto accident experience can explain the statute of limitations in personal injury claims like your car crash case and can take steps to make sure you don’t miss an important deadline and lose your right to recovery.

 What If My Car Accident Claim Takes Longer Than the Statute of Limitations to Settle?